PacoReinaCampo/PU-RISCV/README.md

 # PU-RISCV WIKI

 A Processing Unit (PU) is an electronic system within a computer that carries out instructions of a program by performing the basic arithmetic, logic, controlling, and I/O operations specified by instructions.
 Instruction-level parallelism is a measure of how many instructions in a computer can be executed simultaneously.
-The PU is contained on a single Metal Oxide semiconductor (MOS) Integrated Circuit (IC).
+The PU is contained on a single Metal Oxide Semiconductor (MOS) Integrated Circuit (IC).

 The RISC-V implementation has a 32/64/128 bit Microarchitecture, 6 stages data pipeline and an Instruction Set Architecture based on Reduced Instruction Set Computer.
 Compatible with AMBA and Wishbone Buses.
 For Researching and Developing.